SBoudrias/mem-fs-editor/README.md

 ### `#write(filepath, contents)`

-Write to an existing file or a new file.
+Replace the content of a file (existing or new) with a string or a buffer.

 ### `#delete(filepath)`

-Delete a file
+Delete a file.

 ### `#copy(from, to, [options])`